Importance of Food Service Management

 An FSM’s real job is to make sure everyone is happy.
 They provide employees with the tools they need to give the customer their best possible experience.
-When customers are satisfied, business thrives.
+When employees are satisfied they ensure customers are satisfied, and business thrives.

 Many FSMs start from the bottom.
-They spend years in an entry-level position to hone their skills and prove their ability to run a restaurant.
-For those who want a faster start to their ideal career, a degree program is the quickest route to achieving your goals.
+They spend years honing their skills and proving their ability to run a restaurant.
+For those who want a faster start, a degree program is the quickest route to achieving your goals.
 An accredited hospitality training program will show you how to use your natural abilities to guide any eating establishment to succeed.
-In addition, you will learn administrative, leadership, and management procedures that will put you far ahead of the competition.
+In addition you could learn administrative, leadership, and management procedures that will put you far ahead of the competition.

 Do you see the importance of becoming a food service manager?
 If you are interested in earning a Bachelor of Science in Food Service Management, consider the Culinary Institute of Virginia, a part of ECPI University.
 With year-round classes and an accelerated schedule, you could graduate in as little as 2.5 years.
 For more information about this exciting program, connect with a friendly admissions advisor today.